nesi/snakemake_workshop/workshop_material/99_appendix_setup_on_your_machine.md

 ## Install Miniconda

-For this workshop, will analyse our data using various software.
+For this workshop, we will analyse our data using various software.
 However, the only software we will need to manually install is [Miniconda](https://docs.conda.io/en/latest/miniconda.html).

 ### Check your OS